codehaveli/codehaveli-bitly-url-shortener/README.md

 <p align="center">
   <img src="sc/banner-1544x500.png?raw=true">
 </p>

 # Codehaveli Bitly URL Shortener

 ### Description

+[Codehaveli Bitly URL Shortener](https://wordpress.org/plugins/codehaveli-bitly-url-shortener/) uses the functionality of Bitly API to generate the short link automatically from your WordPress dashboard.

-[Codehaveli Bitly URL Shortener](https://wordpress.org/plugins/codehaveli-bitly-url-shortener/) allow you to connect your WordPress Website to the https://bitly.com/ account via access code.
+Codehaveli Bitly URL Shortener allows you to connect your WordPress Website to the Bitly API via access code.

-This Plugin enables Bitly User to generate short link automatically from Wordpress when they publish new post.

-This plugin use the functionality of **Bitly API** and generate short link and also get your group Guid from your Bitly account [During Your Settings ].

 ### Terms of Use

 This is not a Official plugin of [Bitly](https://bitly.com)

 This plugin only connect your [https://bitly.com](https://bitly.com) account to WordPress.

 Please read [privacy](https://bitly.com/pages/privacy) and [terms of service](https://bitly.com/pages/terms-of-service) of [Bitly](https://bitly.com) before using this plugin.

 ### Bug reports